PKopel/FEM/README.md

 ## Usage

-Program takes one or two arguments: `-gui|cli` and optiona name of .txt file with a(x), b(x), c(x), f(x), number of elements to use, k, l and ur specified, each in separate line, like in example:
+Program takes one or two arguments: `-gui|-cli` and optional name of .txt file with a(x), b(x), c(x), f(x), number of elements to use, k, l and ur specified, each in separate line, like in example:
 ```
 a(x): 	-1 * x ^ 2 - 1
 b(x): 	4 * x + 1